If you’re on Pinterest or Facebook and could use one of the buttons above, I’d sure appreciate it! Let’s make Greek Chicken Tacos!

-I made an attempt to get this up first thing this morning but a gazillion things interrupted and here it is almost three and I’m just now getting to sit down and focus on writing this post out for y’all…well most especially for Mama because ever since I made these and she heard how good they were I’ve received regular phone calls wanting to know if I have the recipe posted yet so she can make them, too.
+I made an attempt to get these Greek Chicken Tacos up first thing this morning but a gazillion things interrupted and here it is almost three and I’m just now getting to sit down and focus on writing this post out for y’all…well most especially for Mama because ever since I made these and she heard how good they were I’ve received regular phone calls wanting to know if I have the recipe posted yet so she can make them, too.

 A few weeks back I whipped up this recipe with a little bit of this and a little bit of that, taking notes as I went in case it should prove to be good – and I can’t tell you how many times we’ve had them since then!